deneha/azure-guidance/best-practices-api-design.md

 - **DELETE**, to remove the resource at the specified URI.

-> **Note**: The HTTP protocol also defines other less commonly-used methods, such as PATCH which is used to request selective updates to a resource, HEAD which is used to request a description of a resource, OPTIONS which enables a client information to obtain information about the communication options supported by the server, and TRACE which allows a client to request information that it can use for testing and diagnostics purposes.
+> [AZURE.NOTE] The HTTP protocol also defines other less commonly-used methods, such as PATCH which is used to request selective updates to a resource, HEAD which is used to request a description of a resource, OPTIONS which enables a client information to obtain information about the communication options supported by the server, and TRACE which allows a client to request information that it can use for testing and diagnostics purposes.

 The effect of a specific request should depend on whether the resource to which it is applied is a collection or an individual item.
 The following table summarizes the common conventions adopted by most RESTful implementations using the ecommerce example.
 Note that not all of these requests might be implemented; it depends on the specific scenario.